Samsung/tizen-docs/docs/application/vstools/install.md

   3. Disable **Hyper-V** and click **OK**.

-     Additional note: make sure **Virtual Machine Platform** should be disabled as well to use HAXM
+     Additional note: make sure **Virtual Machine Platform** should be disabled as well to use HAXM.

      ![Disable Hyper-V](media/cs_prerequisite-disable-hyperv.png)